iodriller/Google-Image-Mining-and-PyTorch-CNN/README.md

 [chromedriver](http://chromedriver.storage.googleapis.com/index.html?path=2.9/)

-At the example jupyter notebooks, replace <PATH> with the directory you put the "chromedriver.exe":
+At the examples given in jupyter notebooks, you need to replace <PATH> with the directory that you placed the "chromedriver.exe":

 	DRIVER_PATH = r"<PATH>"